Ada-C5/2048/README.md

 ### Project Baseline
 - Play a couple games of [2048](http://gabrielecirulli.github.io/2048/).
 Think about everything that's likely happening in the code to support what's happening on the screen.
 Once you've got a feel for the game, talk with your pair and answer the following questions:
+@game start - you have 2 tiles (only 2s and 4s initialte at random location.)
   1. How does scoring work?
+  When tiles collide score goes up by the sum
+  Multiple times in same play?

   1. When do tiles enter the game?
+  One tile added after every move

-  1. How do you know if you've won?
+  1. How do you know if you've won? when any one tile = 2048

-  1. How do you know if you've lost?
+  1. How do you know if you've lost? no where left to move or 16 filled spaces

   1. What makes tiles move?
+  user can click up - down - left- right

   1. What happens when they move?
+  All tiles shifts in direction of user request if they can try move left = starts at left and shifts left AND 1st collision to happen if they can collide, they collide. if they cannot collide, they just bump against another

-  1. How would you know how far a tile should move?
+  1. How would you know how far a tile should move? tile should move in the direction indicated by user (if it can), as far as it can to collide (if matches) or to empty space NO SINGLE tile can be involved in more than ONE collision.

   1. How would you know if tiles would collide?
+  If they have the same score AND they have not already been involved in a collision that turn.

   1. What happens when tiles collide?
+  Tiles collide and go in direction of the move, becoming one tile with the value of their sum.

 - Document your answers to these questions in this README.
 - Use your discussion and answers to create tasks for a trello board.
 Organize those tasks into deliverable components (e.e., _Scoring_, _Tile Collision_, _Win/Loss_).
 - Open a PR with your discussion notes and answers to the above questions.
 Include a link to your Trello board.
 Indicate in the PR which deliverable(s) you are targeting first.